Caltech-AMBER/obelisk/docs/source/obelisk_api.md

 ![block-diagram](images/block-diagram.png)

 The blocks in pink are *required*, so every system using Obelisk must at least include one Controller, one State Estimator, and one System, but additional blocks may be added.
 Further, each of these blocks expects to be connected to each other in this configuration.
 For example, the state estimator always receives information from the System, and outputs an estimate to the Controller.
-When writing a robotics stack in Obelisk these connections are *always* present.
-These connections are a minimal requirement, and more can always be added.
-For example, the Controller may outputmore than just the control action.
+When writing a robotics stack in Obelisk, these connections are *always* present, but are only a minimal requirement, and more can always be added.
+For example, the Controller may output more than just the control action.

 For the Controller, State Estimator, and Offboard Sensors, Obelisk provides a set of abstract class interfaces.
 You must implement certain abstract functions in these classes, but much of the boilerplate code is handled for you.

 On the other hand, the System block is different from every other block: the System block is what is being controlled, and thus is not normally implemented by the user.
 The System block may either be the hardware interface or the simulation interface, both of which are provided by Obelisk.
-For each simulator there is a single simulation interface that supports all robots, and currently there is only one supported simulator: [Mujoco](https://mujoco.org/).
+For each simulator, there is a single simulation interface that supports all robots, and currently there is only one supported simulator: [Mujoco](https://mujoco.org/).
 On the other hand, for each robot there is a specific hardware interface.
-Each robot that is in Obelisk ecosystem will need a custom hardware interface written for it, but once the is written anyone using Obelisk can easily interface with the robot.
+Each robot that is in Obelisk ecosystem will need a custom hardware interface written for it, but once it is written, anyone using Obelisk can easily interface with it.

 ## Obelisk Nodes
-Each block in the above figure is comprised by one or more Obelisk nodes.
+Each block in the above figure is composed of one or more *Obelisk nodes*.
 Obelisk nodes are specialized ROS2 nodes, so we will begin by describing ROS2 nodes.

 Nodes are processes that can interact with each other via a publish-subscribe system.
 This means that each node has the ability to both publish any number and type of messages and subscribe to any number and type of messages.
 Every message is published to a "topic" which is effectively a message stream, where the topic name is given by a string.
 Then any node that wants to listen to that data just needs to subscribe to that topic.